DayuanJiang/progressBar/README.md

 # A simple console progress bar for Python 3
 `progressBar` is a simple progress bar that can show in the text console.
 ![demo](src/progressBarDemoGIF.gif)
-Like the GIF shows, this tool can disply the folloing information.
+Like the GIF shows, this tool can display the following information.
 ![explain](src/progressBarExplain.png)